oneeve8/kobble-data/content/problems.md

 # Problems
 ## Problems Found
 ***

+### Home icon
+Are you keeping the channel group thing?
+It does not seem to do anything when
 ### GitHub free or not?
 27/11
 Written introduction is confusing on GitHub in my opinion.
 First it says GitHub support can be purchased in app, then it says it is free.